Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Experimental Results

 We detail here our experiments' essential information, including baselines, evaluation datasets and metrics.
 Additional details are located in Appendix~\ref{app:eval-setup}.

-\textbf{Baselines and Comparisons:} We include a variety of recent tabular synthesis approaches in our evaluations.
+\textbf{Baselines and Comparisons:} We evaluate a variety of recent tabular synthesis techniques.

 \textit{LLM Approaches:} Prior LLM table synthesis approaches are limited to the development of training techniques.
-We compare Tabby and Non-Tabby LLMs trained under three different paradigms: \begin{enumerate} \item \textit{\textbf{Plain}} training, our lightweight and simple training paradigm.
-Plain training is detailed in Section~\ref{sec:method-trainllm}. \item \textbf{GReaT} \citep{borisov_language_2022}, which encodes tabular data similarly to Plain, but permutes the orders in which columns are presented in training and imposes some conditional restrictions at sample time.
-For more detail, see Section~\ref{sec:related-work}. \item GReaT, combined with two other prior techniques of TapTap \citep{zhang_generative_2023} and Tabula \cite{zhao_tabula_2023}.
+We compare Tabby and Non-Tabby LLMs trained under three different paradigms: \begin{enumerate} \item Our lightweight and simple \textbf{\textit{Plain}} training paradigm, detailed in Section~\ref{sec:method-trainllm}. \item \textbf{GReaT} \citep{borisov_language_2022}, which encodes tabular data similarly to Plain, but permutes the orders in which columns are presented in training and imposes some conditional restrictions at sample time.
+For more details, see Section~\ref{sec:related-work}. \item GReaT combined with TapTap \citep{zhang_generative_2023} and Tabula \citep{zhao_tabula_2023}.
 We abbreviate this combination as \textbf{GTT}.
-TapTap involves pretraining the LLM on tabular data, while Tabula encodes each categorical column into an ordinal format by replacing each unique column value with an integer. \end{enumerate}
+TapTap pretrains the LLM on tabular data, while Tabula encodes each categorical column into an ordinal format by replacing each unique column value with an integer. \end{enumerate}